-- (1) Refer to Figure 14 for a typical through-the-roof chimney illustration and Figure 15 for a typical through-the-wall chimney illustration. - (2) Observe the following requirements when installing the chimney: - The CE-140, CE-180 and CE-250 furnace models require 6" I.D. stack components. - The CE-330 furnace model requires 8" I.D. stack components. - Have a minimum of 10 feet vertical chimney to ensure -.02" w.c. draft over fire. - Keep horizontal runs short.
+- (1) Refer to Figure 14 for a typical through-the-roof chimney illustration and Figure 15 for a typical through-the-wall chimney illustration. - (2) Observe the following requirements when installing the chimney: - The CE-140, CE-180 and CE-250 furnace models require 6" I.D. stack components. - The CE-330 and CE-440 furnace models require 8" I.D. stack components. - Have a minimum of 10 feet vertical chimney to ensure -.02" w.c. draft over fire. - Keep horizontal runs short.
 Slope any horizontal sections at least 1/4" per foot. - Keep the stack installation simple.
 Multiple turns and horizontal runs will reduce the natural draft of the furnace which may damage critical burner components. - (3) Single wall stack may be used inside the building.
 Observe proper clearances from combustibles.
 Do not put single wall stack in areas that may create a burn hazard to personnel. - (4) Install a barometric damper, as shown in Figures 15 and 16, so that proper draft can be maintained.
-Follow the instructions provided with the damper for proper installation. - (5) Use double wall "Class A" insulated stack when making a penetration through the roof or side wall of your building.
-Install proper flashing around the exterior penetration of the stack to make a water tight seal.
-Clean Energy Heating Systems, LLC recommends "Dektite" flexible pipe flashing, or equivalent, for through the roof installations. - (6) Install a "Class A" non-restrictive stack cap only.
+Follow the instructions provided with the damper for proper installation. - (5) Use double wall "Class A" insulated stack material when making a penetration through the ceiling, roof or side wall of your building.
+Install proper flashing around the exterior penetration of the stack to make a water tight seal. - (6) Install a "Class A" non-restrictive stack cap only.